 Meet Rebecca from Edmonton & Area Land Trust

-Did you know that 16% of Edmonton’s Natural Areas have disappeared between 1995 and 2005?
+Did you know that 16 per cent of Edmonton’s Natural Areas have disappeared between 1995 and 2005?

 EALT accepts donations of property and funds, purchases land, and helps landowners establish permanent legal restrictions to protect natural habitats.
 EALT works in partnership with governments and other non-profit organizations to achieve their goals.
 They also work with other partners, such as communities, schools, and individual landowners to enhance habitat protection on private land – making everyone part of the solution!